-I tend not to swear on here but the term ‘guilty pleasure’ is bollocks.
+I fundamentally disagree with the term ‘guilty pleasure’.
 If a film/game/pastime brings you joy and isn’t hurting anyone why on Earth should you feel guilty about it?

 DO I CARE!?
 NO!

 Between American Psycho and Batman Begins there was a seemingly awkward period of time for Christian Bale.
 Was he an action star or an indie darling?
 In 2002 both Reign of Fire and Equilibrium attempted to answer that question.
 Neither lit the world alight (well, one sort of did) but one has always stayed with me.

 In a suspiciously German-looking alternate future Bale’s Grammaton Cleric upholds the law of no feeling…until he doesn’t.
 Clearly riding on the long black coat tails of The Matrix, Equilibrium introduced it’s own style of fighting.
 The gun kata was invented in the director’s back garden.
 Despite that this nonsense way of avoiding bullets actually looks pretty damn cool.
 In addition, unlike a lot of lower end sci-fi this story has a message in amongst the action too.

 The film gets extra points for the following –

 - Bale wears a really cool watch, a version of which I still own.

 - DuPont says “cooly” in a very odd way whilst Preston says “If I was gonna shoot you, I’d shoot you in the face”.

 Alec Baldwin would have made a good Batman.
 I was pretty sure already but then I watched The Shadow.
 He had the jaw, the hair, the physicality.
 It was all there!